 Packrafters on the Mrežnica River in Croatia from our Packrafting Adventure in Croatia

 For the best places to go packrafting, look for the combination of land and water.
 Usually, that's around the edges of the land: where it splits into islands, inlets and fjords.
 But it might be the opposite too: an area of land divided by hundreds of lakes - or thousands in the case of Finland and its 100,000+ lakes.
-From an excited glance at the world map, you might choose Norway, Croatia, Greece, Greenland or the North West Coast of Scotland.
+From an excited glance at the world map, you might choose the Tara River in Montenegro, the fjords of Norway, the mountains of Croatia or the North West Coast of Scotland.

 Or maybe you're all about rivers and using these blue highways to traverse a landscape otherwise uncrossable.
 For example, you might spend days in the deepest parts of New Zealand's south island a very long way from civilisation.
 Or perhaps Patagonia, Georgia, Iceland or Alaska.